GuillaumeCandela/GuillaumeCandela.github.io/_projects/3_project.md

 related_publications: false
 ---

-From October 2022 to December 2024, I served as Senior Research Associate for the Native Bound Unbound: Archive of Indigenous Slavery project, a $1.5 million Mellon Foundation-funded initiative housed at the School for Advanced Research in Santa Fé, New Mexico.
+From October 2022 to December 2024, I served as Senior Research Associate for the Native Bound Unbound: Archive of Indigenous Slavery project, a $1.5 million Mellon Foundation-funded initiative led by Dr Estevan Rael-Galvez and housed at the School for Advanced Research in Santa Fé, New Mexico.
 This groundbreaking project created the first comprehensive open-source repository documenting the experiences of enslaved Indigenous peoples across the Americas.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">